Machine Learning in Survival Analysis

 by Raphael Sonabend and Andreas Bender

-This book is a work in progress, the final work will be published by CRC Press in January 2025.
-This electronic version (including pdf download) will always be free and open access (CC BY-NC-SA 4.0).
+This book is a work in progress, the final work will be published by CRC Press.
+This electronic version (including PDF download) will always be free and open access (CC BY-NC-SA 4.0).
+We appreciate that you can enjoy this book for free online or buy the physical format and we hope you choose whichever is most convenient for you.
+Buying the book will be the greatest indicator to us that a second edition may be useful in the future.

-We will continue to update this version after publication to correct mistakes (big and small), as well as making minor and major additions, if you notice any mistakes please feel free to open an issue.
+We will strive to update this version after publication to correct mistakes (big and small), if you notice any mistakes please feel free to open an issue.

 Licensing